Gradualism and Direction

 GRADUALISM and DIRECTION

-2. The gradualist strategy
+2. The gradual strategy

-Arguing with the Joneses – The step-by-step strategy, in this second sense, is commonly referred to in sales as the priming strategy:
+Arguing with the Joneses – The step-by-step strategy, in this second sense, is commonly referred to in sales interaction as the priming strategy:

 In arguing with the Lord to persuade Him to withhold His wrath against Sodom, Abraham uses such a priming strategy and step-by-step process-a bit manipulative, but praiseworthy nonetheless.
 The argument is not from the few to the many but from the few to the very few:

 […] Abraham remained standing before the Lord.
-Then Abraham approached him and said: “Will you sweep away the righteous with the wicked?
+Then Abraham approached Him and said: “Will you sweep away the righteous with the wicked?
 What if there are fifty righteous people in the city?
 Will you really sweep it away and not spare the place for the sake of the fifty righteous people in it?
 Far be it from you to do such a thing—to kill the righteous with the wicked, treating the righteous and the wicked alike.
 Far be it from you!
-Will not the Judge of all the earth do right?”
+Will not the Judge of all the earth do right?

 When the Lord had finished speaking with Abraham, he left, and Abraham returned home.